urq-zink/urq-opentkrendering/README.md

 # opentk-renderer
-Contain all the elements for rendering stuff using OpenTK's OpenGL
+This is an experiment repo for graphics drawing using OpenTK's OpenGL